JackStaples/simple_java/pages/primitives.md

 ### double

-doubles can be specified with a d (or D), but its not necessary as this is the default
+doubles can be specified with a d (or D), but its not necessary as they are the default for numeric decimal values.

 ```java
 double doubly = 1.2345678;